-You know summer has finally arrive in Ireland when you see locally grown strawberries hit the markets around the beginning of June.
+You know summer has finally arrived in Ireland when you see locally grown strawberries hit the markets around the beginning of June.

 With them so plentiful and at their best, now would be a good time to freeze them.
-Unfortunately for me it would be a mammoth task to make room in a freezer filled with odds and ends i’ve been meaning to use up.
-But if you have room all you’ve got to do is put them on a platter or tray and put them in the freezer.
-When each individual berry is frozen and hard you can transfer them to freezer bags and you’ll have them on hand for smoothies, coulis or what ever else you can think of.
+Unfortunately for me, it would be a mammoth task to make room in a freezer filled with odds and ends I’ve been meaning to use up.
+But if you have the room all you’ve got to do is put them on a platter or tray and put them in the freezer.
+When each individual berry is frozen and hard you can transfer them to freezer bags and you’ll have them on hand for smoothies, coulis or whatever else you can think of.

-I’ve got one solitary strawberry plant in my back garden, every year it nets me about a half a bowl.
-Each summer I watch carefully as the berries arrive, than turn from snow white to avocado green, and finally scarlet red.
+I’ve got one solitary strawberry plant in my back garden, every year it nets me about half a bowl.
+Each summer I watch carefully as the berries arrive then turn from snow white to avocado green, and finally scarlet red.

-I alway get a strong urge to pick one off for a little taste but its best to wait.
-Once they’re off the plant they won’t ripen anymore (thats why the winter imports taste so bad they’re picked when under ripe to withstand the long journey to our shores) and I want to be able to get a full portion and enjoy them all together.
+I always get a strong urge to pick one-off for a little taste but it’s best to wait.
+Once they’re off the plant they won’t ripen anymore (that’s why the winter imports taste so bad they’re picked when under-ripe to withstand the long journey to our shores) and I want to be able to get a full portion and enjoy them all together.

 If you’ve never made a sabayon before there’s nothing difficult or fancy about it.
 It’s a bit like making a hollandaise sauce but without the butter and a lot of the same rules apply.
 All you need to make it is a bowl, a whisk, a pot of gently simmering water, and some elbow grease.

-After a while the sabayon will expand, thicken and become glossy.
+After a while, the sabayon will expand, thicken and become glossy.
 What’s actually happening is that your whisking air into the eggs.
-As the heat cooks the eggs the air becomes trapped inside stabilizing the mixture.
+And as the heat cooks the eggs the air becomes trapped inside stabilizing the mixture.

-In the restaurant we use champagne in our sabayon and this gives us a head start with the bubbles.
+In the restaurant, we use champagne in our sabayon and this gives us a head start with the bubbles.
 But you can use any alcohol you have lying around.
 Perhaps a glass of your favourite white wine.
-Whiskey and cider are two favourite of mine, while a dessert wine or some sort of liquor would also work.
-In fact, in Italy they have a version of sabayon called zabaglione made with masala.
+Whiskey and cider are two favourites of mine, while a dessert wine or some sort of liquor would also work.
+In fact, in Italy, they have a version of sabayon called zabaglione made with masala.

 If you’re really lazy you could forget the sabayon and just caramelize the berries in a hot pan and deglaze it with some champagne, cava, or prosecco and serve it with ice cream.
 I love the sweet, hot, and cold contrast.